 If you need detox when you arrive, let us know how we can help.
 There is 24-hour support.
 Detoxing typically takes between 5 to 10 days.

-You would have regular contact with your primary counsellor and caregivers, and additional support from our clinical counsellor and activity worker if needed.
+You would have regular contact with your primary counsellor and caregivers, and additional support from our substance use counsellor, clinical counsellor and activity workers.
 You can expect to be seen by a local doctor within 24 hours of your arrival.